 When your oral microbiome is in balance, the good microbes that populate it do everything from re-mineralizing your teeth to keeping your gums healthy.
 When it’s out of balance, bad bugs get a foothold (or good bugs over-multiply), putting you at serious risk for cavities and gum disease.

-And that’s just the start of the trouble because your mouth is the gateway to your body.
+And that’s just the start of the trouble, because your mouth is the gateway to your body.
 If your gums are inflamed and “leaky,” it’s easy for bad bugs to escape into your lymphatic system, your bloodstream, and your nervous system, and even cross the blood-brain barrier.
-These bad bugs can cause chronic inflammation and illness anywhere in your body, which is why gum disease is linked to a higher risk of deadly diseases including stroke, heart disease, osteoporosis, cancer, and Alzheimer’s disease.
+These bad bugs can cause chronic inflammation and illness anywhere in your body, which is why gum disease is linked to a higher risk of deadly diseases, including stroke, heart disease, osteoporosis, cancer and Alzheimer’s disease.

-The connection between oral health and conception
+The connection between oral health and fertility

 If you’re trying to conceive a child right now, the health of your gums could make all the difference.
 Researchers in Australia analyzed data on more than 3,400 pregnant women participating in a study that examined how oral care affects pregnancy outcomes.
 The researchers found that on average, women with gum disease took two months longer (seven months versus five) to conceive than women without gum disease.
 The difference was even greater for non-Caucasian women, who tended to require more than 12 months to conceive if they had gum disease.